kwbunker/PHYS-3330-Scratch/lab2.md

 # Goals

 In this lab, you will gain experience working with the prototyping board, which will be the main platform for building circuits for the rest of the semester.
-You will also learn how to refine you model of a circuit to include the measurement probes.
-Finally, you will use apply your knowledge of voltage dividers to build a dimmer switch.
+You will also learn how to refine your model of a circuit to include the measurement probes.
+Finally, you will apply your knowledge of voltage dividers to build a dimmer switch.

 Proficiency with new equipment: